 What tax do I pay on my state pension lump sum?

-Putting it simply, the rate of tax that will be used on your state pension lump sum is the highest rate that applies to your other income for that tax year.
-This means that:
+Put simply, the rate of tax that will be used on your state pension lump sum is generally the highest rate that applies to your other income for that tax year.

 If you live in Scotland and are a Scottish taxpayer, different income tax rates and bands apply to your non-savings and non-dividend income.
 There is more information in our section on Scottish income tax.